elpadi/slim-app/README.md

 # slim-app
-Starting point for a website using slim, propel, and twig.
+Starting point for a simple website using the slim php framework.

+## routing
+Slim php framework

+## templates
+Twig

+## admin
+Cockpit